Skip to content

 )

-SSE and streamable HTTP servers
+SSE and streamable HTTP servers work the same way:

 from pydantic_ai.mcp import MCPServerSSE, MCPServerStreamableHTTP